 I faced a bit of a dilemma when rating the difficulty of this hike.
 One one hand, in terms of elevation gain and mileage, this hike is on the low end of moderate by my standards.
 However, on the other hand, all of the time-consuming rock scrambling makes up for it.
 I settled with a difficulty of "5" out of 10, although novice/casual hikers may find this hike much more difficult than that, and likewise, expert hikers may find it to be a breeze.
 Regardless of the exact difficulty, the Dragons Tooth Loop is a very fun hike with really good views.

-Begin the hike along the Dragons Tooth Trail, which starts at a kiosk and signs at the far end of the parking area.
-One of the signs shows a pair of pictures of the trail to Dragons Tooth, although it really isn't as bad as it looks.
+Begin the hike along the Dragons Tooth Trail, which starts at a kiosk at the far end of the parking area.
+A sign shows a pair of pictures of the trail to Dragons Tooth, although in my opinion, it's not quite as precarious as it looks.
 The trail starts off with a gentle uphill, soon coming alongside a small stream that is a tributary of McAfee Run.
 At 0.3 miles, reach an intersection and a campsite area, where the Dragons Tooth Trail turns right while the Boy Scout Trail leaves left.
 The Boy Scout Trail serves as a short connector to the AT, which then follows a very scenic route southbound along a ridge below Cove Mountain.
 My plan was to turn this hike into a loop, so for now, I would continue along the Dragons Tooth Trail, but on my return route, I would use the Appalachian Trail and Boy Scout Trail.
 In fact, I highly recommend hiking this loop rather than the out and back route.
 Shortly after turning right on the Dragons Tooth Trail, rock hop the stream and return to the west side of it.
 A low-end moderate ascent begins as the trail leaves the stream, although it is never steep.
 After a period of mostly easy uphill, the Dragons Tooth Trail ends at an intersection with the Appalachian Trail in Lost Spectacles Gap at 1.55 miles.
 The sign in the gap states that Dragons Tooth is 0.7 miles away, although the distance is actually closer to a mile (and feels like a lot more!).

 At Lost Spectacles Gap, turn right on the Southbound Appalachian Trail.
 In a few yards, you will be greeted by a sign that explains the "dangers" of the trail coming up.
 The trail starts out relatively mild, with only a few rocky stretches and some gentle uphill.
 The first interesting spot is around 1.9 miles, where the trail ascends a long series of stone steps, over some boulders, and then down some more steps.
 The further you hike along the trail, the better the winter views are to the east.
 After 2.1 miles, the trail suddenly gets a lot more challenging.
-First, there is a very narrow slot (with little space for the feet) between two boulders that the trail climbs through, but steps make it easier.
+First, there is a very narrow slot (with little space for feet) between two boulders that the trail climbs through, but steps make it easier.
 Then, after some more rock steps, the trail reaches an ominous-looking rock ledge (that is pictured above).
-The trail climbs over the ledge, but it is not as difficult as it looks, and there are plenty of handholds.
+The trail climbs over the ledge, which actually features plenty of handholds.
 At the top of the ledge at 2.2 miles, there is a beautiful open view of Catawba Valley and Catawba Mountain to the east and northeast.
 This is a taste of the view at the top of Dragons Tooth, although of course, the view from the top is much more expansive.

 Obstacles come in quick succession after this view.
 The trail makes several rock scrambles and two switchbacks in the next 250 feet.
 At both switchbacks, metal "ladder rungs" make the scrambling easier.
-These metal rungs are extremely slick, probably due to being polished from the use that they receive!
+These metal rungs are extremely slick, probably due to being polished from the heavy use that they receive!
 By 2.3 miles, you have passed the main obstacles, but the trail continues to stay very rocky as it makes the final push to the top of Cove Mountain.
 At the top, there is another similar view to the east and northeast.
 Just ahead, at 2.35 miles, there is a signed junction with the spur trail to Dragons Tooth.
 The Appalachian Trail turns right and continues along Cove Mountain to eventually reach a trailhead on County Road 620 after passing a side trail to Pickle branch Shelter.
 This hike turns left onto the blue-blazed spur trail to Dragons Tooth.
 After all the rockiness, the descending and easy dirt spur trail is a welcome change.
 The spur trail ends at Dragons Tooth at 2.45 miles.
 There is a campsite to the right.
 Dragons Tooth is a very impressive rock formation that towers into the sky like a spire (or perhaps like a finger).
 There are great views to the east at several spots around Dragons Tooth.
-I suggest that if you have never done any significant rock scrambling before, then you should not attempt to get to the top of Dragons Tooth, although generally speaking, it is not that difficult, as I am not very experienced with rock scrambling myself.
+I suggest that if you have never done any significant rock scrambling before, then you should not attempt to get to the top of Dragons Tooth.
+Those of you who are comfortable with mild rock scrambling should not find it all that difficult.

 Here is the easiest way, in my opinion, to get to the top of Dragons Tooth.
 Walk to the back side of the tooth.
 Then, walk into a passage at the edge of the cliff.
 There is a crack here (between two rock pillars) that provides an interesting perspective of the view.
 In fact, the view from that crack is the header for this post.
 Just ahead, you will see a boulder that has fallen over the aforementioned passage.
 Crawl through a tunnel under this boulder.
 On the other side, I managed to pull myself up along the narrow slanted walls of the passage to a flat area just above.
 This is probably the hardest part of the scramble.
 The view from the flat area above the passage is very good already, but if you want to get a complete 360-degree panorama, scramble up on your hands and knees along the slanted tooth to its very pinnacle.
 There is space for only one person at the top of Dragons Tooth.
 From the top, there is a breathtaking panorama of the Catawba Valley, Catawba Mountain, and North Mountain.
 The views to the north and west are slightly more limited, but you can see the western extent of Catawba Valley, as well as Brush Mountain.
 Also, further northwest of Brush Mountain, Sinking Creek Mountain - which is slightly higher than Brush Mountain - can be seen.
-I found all of these long rolling ridges to be interesting, as they reminded me of the Ridge and Valley area of northwest Georgia.
+The long rolling ridges reminded me of views I had seen in the Ridge and Valley area of northwest Georgia, albeit the views in that region are not as grand.

 From Dragons Tooth, retrace your steps to Lost Spectacles Gap.
-Make sure to take your time on the rock scrambles.
-You should return to Lost Spectacles Gap at 3.35 miles.
+Make sure to take your time descending the rock scrambles.
+You will reach Lost Spectacles Gap at 3.35 miles.
 Now, continue straight on the Appalachian Trail Northbound to hike the Boy Scout Loop.
 There is a short moderate ascent out of the gap to an unnamed knob.
 This is the last uphill on the hike.
 Reach the top of the unnamed knob in a mountain laurel thicket at 3.45 miles.
 Shortly afterwards, a small rock outcrop provides a view east into Catawba Valley and toward Catawba Mountain.
 Then, the white-blazed trail descends a ledge that requires a minor scramble.
 As the descent steepens, there is a large rock outcrop to the left that provides a great view of North Mountain, Catawba Valley, and the Craig Creek valley at 3.65 miles.
 A separate hiking trail, called the North Mountain Trail, traverses the North Mountain Ridge for many miles, and from here, it looks like the sharp ridge would provide great views in winter.
 At 3.8 miles, the trail scrambles over a rock formation with more views of Catawba Valley and back toward Cove Mountain.
-The trail in this area is quite slow and more technical than I had anticipated due to the continuous minor rock scrambles.
-On the other hand, the slow pace lets one appreciate the great winter views that the knife-edge ridge affords.
+A proliferation of minor rock scrambles makes this section of the trail quite rugged and slow - more so than I anticipated.
+The slow pace allows one to better appreciate the great winter views that the knife-edge ridge affords.

 At 4.0 miles, the trail drops into a gap between below the next unnamed knob.
 After this, the trail finally attains the characteristics of a true path, meandering along the west side of the knob.
 As North Mountain stands threateningly to the north, the Appalachian Trail reaches a junction with the Boy Scout Trail at 4.45 miles.
 The AT continues to County Road 624, Catawba Mountain, and eventually McAfee Knob, but this hike turns left onto the Boy Scout Trail.
 This yellow-blazed trail is rather nondescript; it simply serves as a convenient connector back to the Dragons Tooth Trail.
 A moderate descent with switchbacks leads to the end of the loop at the Dragons Tooth Trail junction at 4.8 miles.
 Turn right here and follow the Dragons Tooth Trail back to the trailhead, reaching it and concluding the hike at 5.1 miles.